-1. For development where the proposed development envelope does not overlap with red flagged areas or associated ecological setbacks in Table 3 and a vegetation or biodiversity conservation management plan is not required:
+- For development where the proposed development envelope does not overlap with red flagged areas or associated ecological setbacks in Table 3 and a vegetation or biodiversity conservation management plan is not required: - a.

-- a.
 A site plan and current aerial photo (at a scale of 1:200 or better) showing the extent of any red flagged areas and ecological setbacks as defined in Table 3 in relation to the proposed development envelope. - b.
 A signed statement from a qualified ecologist stating that the proposed development envelope does not impinge on any red flagged areas or ecological setbacks in Table 3, or require a vegetation or biodiversity management plan. - c.
-A signed statement from a qualified ecologist stating that the Biodiversity Offset Scheme (BOS) does not apply to the development including: - i.
-Information to support the conclusion that the proposal does not exceed the BOS threshold; and - ii.
+A signed statement from a qualified ecologist stating that the Biodiversity Offset Scheme (BOS) does not apply to the development including: - Information to support the conclusion that the proposal does not exceed the BOS threshold; and - ii.
 A response to the five part test of significance set out under s7.3(1) of the BC Act. - d.
 Details of any site visits, ecological surveys (including historical) or previous vegetation/restoration activities conducted on the site.

-Please note that this will normally require a site inspection to ensure that no threatened flora or fauna habitat are present within the development envelope.
+Note: Where the proposed development avoids impacting HEV or red flagged areas, an ecological assessment is not required.
+However, this will normally entail a site inspection ensuring that no threatened flora, or threatened fauna habitat are present within the development envelope.

-- 2. For development where the proposed development envelope does overlap with red flagged areas or associated ecological setbacks in Table 3, or a vegetation or biodiversity conservation management plan is required: - a.
+- For development where the proposed development envelope does overlap with red flagged areas or associated ecological setbacks in Table 3, or a vegetation or biodiversity conservation management plan is required: - a.
 A signed statement from a qualified ecologist stating that the Biodiversity Offset Scheme (BOS) does not apply to the development including: - i.
 Information to support the conclusion that the proposal does not exceed the BOS threshold; and - ii.
 A response to the five part test of significance set out under s7.3(1) of the BC Act. - b.
-An ecological assessment (Appendix 2) or management plan (where applicable) prepared in accordance with the requirements of B1.2.4 Vegetation Management Plans and Biodiversity Conservation Management Plans. - 3.
+An ecological assessment (Appendix 2) or management plan (where applicable) prepared in accordance with the requirements of B1.2.5 Vegetation Management Plans and Biodiversity Conservation Management Plans. - 3.
 For development where the proposed also triggers entry into the Biodiversity Offset Scheme (BOS): - a.
 A Biodiversity and Development Assessment Report (BDAR) prepared in accordance with the Biodiversity Assessment Method (BAM) under the BC Act. - b.
 Consistent with the BAM (s10.2.1.5) the BDAR shall include an assessment of any additional candidate entities as required by Council. - c.
-A vegetation or biodiversity conservation management plan (where applicable) prepared in accordance with the requirements of B1.2.4 Vegetation Management Plans and Biodiversity Conservation Management Plans.
+A vegetation or biodiversity conservation management plan (where applicable) prepared in accordance with the requirements of B1.2.5 Vegetation Management Plans and Biodiversity Conservation Management Plans.

-Please note: As per s7.13(4) of the Biodiversity Conservation Act 2016, Council may consider seeking an increase or reduction in the number of biodiversity credits required under the BC Act, dependent upon the application of the no net loss principle.
+Note: As per s7.13(4) of the Biodiversity Conservation (BC) Act 2016, Council may consider seeking an increase or reduction in the number of biodiversity credits required under the BC Act, dependant upon the application of the no net loss principle.